 - I don’t currently work in research and I would like the opportunity to gain experience and mentorship from a local study PI.

-The scheme is open to healthcare professionals who do not have research as a core part of their role but wish to gain skills and experience in participating in NIHR Portfolio research.
+The scheme is open to health and care professionals who do not have research as a core part of their role but wish to gain skills and experience in participating in NIHR Portfolio research.
 This includes, but is not limited to, doctors, nurses, pharmacists and so on.

-We encourage all healthcare professionals to consider taking part, however please note the information below before applying:
+We encourage all health and care professionals to consider taking part, however please note the information below before applying:

 Clinical Lecturer or Fellow: